catalyst-cloud/catalystcloud-docs/source/tutorials/orchestration/bootstrapping-puppet.rst

 This tutorial assumes the following:

-* You have created a basic network setup in the Catalyst Cloud.
+* You have created a basic network setup in Catalyst Cloud.
 * You have access to a server that is acting as the Puppet Master.
 * You have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.